mjpwebdev/simpledockerwp/README.md

 # WordPress Starter on Mac with Docker

+This is mostly for my own projects, but you might find it useful as a starting point (might need tweaking for your own setup).
 This project provides a starter template for setting up WordPress on a Mac using Docker.
-It simplifies the process of getting a WordPress environment up and running, allowing you to focus on developing your site.
+It simplifies the process of getting a WordPress environment up and running quickly.

 ## Quick Start